 Information and Data

-OSC has Annual Reports posted on its website containing a wide variety of useful information that date back to 1979.
+OSC posts annual reports on its website containing a wide variety of useful information that date back to 1979.
 Examples of information that OSC makes public include:

 OSC also offers training to federal agencies and non-federal organizations in the various areas within OSC’s jurisdiction.
 Specifically, OSC offers training on (1) prohibited personnel practices, including reprisal for whistleblowing; (2) whistleblower disclosures filed with OSC’s Disclosure Unit; (3) the Hatch Act and its application both to federal employees and to state and local employees; and (4) the Uniformed Services Employment and Reemployment Rights Act (USERRA).
 For information on how to request an OSC speaker please click on link.
 Additionally, OSC publishes a variety of materials on prohibited personnel practices, whistleblower disclosures and the Hatch Act.